 The GR2 measures 22" x 12.5" x 9" and can hold 40L.
 The Outbreaker holds 45L, so you can pack 12% more stuff in it.
 We designed it to use every inch of allowable space in the overhead bins.
 The Outbreaker measures 22" x 14" x 9" and is therefore a maximum-sized carry on backpack.

 No Hip Belt

-Sure, hip belts may not look cool, but they are essential to saving your back and shoulders.
-When traveling, you'll have your bag packed near capacity and weighing twenty pounds or more.
+Hip belts are essential to saving your back and shoulders.
+When traveling, you'll have your bag packed near capacity, weighing twenty pounds or more.
 Without a hip belt, that entire weight is pulling on your shoulders.
-Despite its weight, the GR2 doesn't have a hip belt.
+Despite its capacity, the GR2 doesn't have a hip belt.
 The Outbreaker does.